RishiMishra06/classification-project_ML/README.md

 # classification-project_ML
-Classification Project on Mobile Price Range Prediction Mobile Price Range Prediction
+Classification Project on Mobile Price Range Prediction.

+Project Name :- Mobile Price Range Prediction.

 Project Overview:-

 This project predicts the price range category of mobile phones based on their technical specifications using machine learning classification techniques.
 It helps customers and sellers estimate the pricing tier (e.g., low, medium, high, premium) of a mobile device from features like RAM, battery power, camera resolution, and more.

-Dataset
+Dataset:-
 * The dataset consists of various mobile phone features including:

 * Battery power